 Just as when working with regular VST instruments and effects, you can also choose to freeze external effects and instruments.
-The general procedure is described in detail in the Operation Manual chapters "Audio effects" and "VST Instruments".
+The general procedure is described in detail in the Operation Manual chapter "Audio effects" and the "VST Instruments" chapter in the separate PDF document "Working with MIDI".